 TROSA is a licensed, innovative, multi-year residential treatment program.
 TROSA is a cost-free program.
 You do not need insurance.
-Each day, TROSA gives more than 400 men and women the tools and support they need to be productive, recovering individuals by providing counseling, mentoring, life skills and vocational training, education, health services, and continuing care.
+TROSA is a peer-driven program.
+Each day, TROSA gives more than 400 men and women the tools and support they need to be productive, recovering individuals by providing life skills and vocational training, education, health services, counseling, mentoring, and continuing care.
+Most importantly, we provide a safe space for peers to help each other in their recovery.
 We provide these services and housing, food, clothing, and personal care items to every resident at no charge.

 To view/print our informational brochure, please click here.